Weaving satins, woolens and tapestries;

 Was prose confined to accounting and suchlike trifles

-Because the written word was easier to forget in olden times
+Because the written word was easier to ignore in olden times

 Than good poetry recited;